 Besakih temple, Central Bali Indonesia

-This was a view from Pura Besakih temple.
+This was a view from Pura Besakih temple and some of the landscapes on the way there.
 It’s also in the eastern highlands although I actually went there later on a day trip from Candidasa beach.
 It is situated 1000 meters up the Mount Agung and is the biggest, holiest, most visited site on the island.
 Its foundations are supposed to date back to 2000 BC but it’s only documented as a Hindu place of worship from the 12 century.
 One would expect to find ample transportation to go see it – wrong.
 Rather than actual buses, local and regional transportation in Indonesia was a series of converted jeeps, pickup trucks or minivans running set routes as shared taxis.
 I heard them all referred to as Bemos but I’ve read that Bemos are actually just the small 3-wheeled covered motorcycle type vehicles.

 I spent most of the day taking one vehicle after the next trying to connect through.
 Part of the problem is that drivers would simply lie to you about where they were going, take your money and drop you wherever.
 By the time I got there it was close to closing and not worth the hefty entrance fee so I didn’t actually see more than the outside of it.
 I’ve heard since that locals regularly extort large sums from tourists in addition to the entrance fees, and the site management is complacent.
 Another Bali rip-off.
 I would like to be able to say that there were at least great views from all of the effort to get up there but not really.
 Unless connections have improved, I can only say that one should arrange direct transport to have enough time there to make worth the trouble.